Counseling Kids Who Are Suicidal – What’s Suicide and How?

 When Counseling Kids Connect with Them on Their Level

 This is a very appealing strategy because it is simple to understand and easy to execute.
 It is important, however, to keep in mind that this strategy will only work with kids who are open to talking about their problems.

 This strategy can be used in either of the following ways:

 – If the kid has given you their contact info on their own, offer them written resources or talk about how you know someone that might help them.

 – If the kid has given you permission via an introduction letter or if you have been introduced through another method, then find out what they need from you before saying anything else.

 “But what if I’m not good at talking with kids?”

 This can be a difficult thing for many people not familiar with dealing with troubled kids.
 However, some people feel more able to help out when they are dealing with an emotionally charged topic.
-More info about cbt workbook and tools here.

-Listen and Believe Them
+When Counseling Kids Listen and Believe Them

 While many people might find it hard to listen to someone who is suicidal, research has shown that talking about personal experiences with those who are struggling can be helpful.